 5 reasons why you should have a business mentor

-Typically, the mentor has more experience in a given area than the mentee, and can offer insights from their experiences.
-The mentor benefits by giving back to their business community, and the mentee (the person who receives the mentoring) benefits by receiving wisdom and lessons learned to apply in their business.
-Depending on the relationship, the mentor and mentee may meet once a month or every 6 months.
+Typically, a mentor has more experience in a given area than their mentee, and can therefore offer knowledge and insights based on their own business dealings.
+The mentor benefits by giving back to their business community, and the mentee (you) benefits from the wisdom and lessons learned, which you can consider applying to your business.

-If you go up for funding or put forward an innovation to an investor, you can run your pitch by your mentor and ensure you’re on the money.
+If you go up for business funding or put forward an innovation to an investor, you can run your pitch by your mentor and help ensure you’re on the money.
 They can give you constructive feedback on how you can improve your communication skills, body language and presentation content.

 There are a few avenues you could explore to help find your business mentor.
 They include:

 Once you’ve identified a mentor who you feel has the ideas, knowledge and experience to help take your business to the next level, be confident and clear when you first approach them.
 This will make a great start to the relationship.